www-e/edrak/QWEN.md

-# Edrak - Educational Platform Landing Page
+# sportschool - Educational Platform Landing Page

 READ THE RULES DIRECTORY FIRST!

 ## Project Overview

-This is a Next.js 15.5.2 application that implements a landing page for an educational platform inspired by "Edrak" (Arabic for "understanding" or "comprehension").
+This is a Next.js 15.5.2 application that implements a landing page for an educational platform inspired by "sportschool" (Arabic for "understanding" or "comprehension").
 The platform focuses on providing high-quality educational content in Arabic, with features for course discovery, learning paths, and professional development.

 ### Key Technologies